 How to Become an ER Doctor: Career and Education Roadmap

-Learn how to become an emergency room (ER) doctor.
-Research the education and career requirements, licensure, and experience required for starting a career as an ER doctor.
+Watch this video and learn how to become an emergency room (ER) doctor.
+We'll cover the education, career requirements, licensure, and experience required for starting a career as an ER doctor.

-An ER (emergency room) doctor treats and cares for patients admitted to an emergency room.
-Once patients arrive, an ER doctor is responsible for a number of duties such as assessing their conditions and beginning treatment, ordering tests or X-rays, or providing medication.
+An emergency room (ER) doctor treats and cares for patients admitted to an emergency room.
+Once patients arrive, an ER doctor is responsible for a number of duties, such as assessing their conditions and beginning treatment, ordering tests or X-rays, or providing medication.
 ER doctors stabilize a trauma patient or treat injuries like lacerations, broken bones, and sprains.
 If a specialist is necessary, an ER doctor will call them or admit the patient for further care.

 ER doctors work very long, irregular hours, most of which are on their feet.
 It is a high-stress position that requires complex multi-tasking, but the reward of saving someone's life is unparalleled.
-Many ER doctors make very good money.
-There is some risk for illness and/or injury while working in an emergency room.
+There is some risk for illness and injury while working in an emergency room.

 |Degree Level||Medical degree|